Iodine is a trace mineral which is primarily used for thyroid hormone production and is necessary for appropriate development and growth.

 Some say that large amounts are necessary.
 Others say this is dangerous.
 I’m not sure what the correct answer is, but it appears to be more than the RDI, but probably less than a huge amount.
 I will say that I advise for any supplemental amounts more than 1 mg, should only be done for a limited time.

-My advice is to make sure you have sufficient iodine so that your body doesn’t uptake the halogens in its place.
+My advice is to make sure you take a sufficient amount of iodine supplement so that your body doesn’t uptake the halogens in its place.
 And it may be worth a period of supplementation to replace the halogens in your body with the iodine that should be there instead.

 You can come to know how much iodine you need by finding what is too much, causing a speeding of metabolism and excessive heat generation that comes with it.
 Back off from this amount and use less.